 I have two suggestions for deciding what is the best backpack size for the Camino de Santiago:

-• and then visit your local outfitter to have a pro fit you with the pack that fits.
+- and then visit your local outfitter to have a pro fit you with the pack that fits.
 This is especially true for women, who, in general, have shorter torsos than men.

 The best backpack for the Camino is the smallest and lightest weight one that will carry everything you want to take.
 It's that simple.

-Your Camino de Santiago Backpack: Size Does Matter
+Your Camino de Santiago Backpack: size does matter

-The 65-liter hiking pack I (stupidly) carried is for four days in the wilderness, and you won’t be doing anything like that.
+The 65-liter hiking pack I (needlessly) carried is for four days in the wilderness, and you won’t be doing anything like that.
 The Camino is a series of one-day hikes with a bed and a grocery store or restaurant at the end of each day.
 You don't need to carry food other than snacks you'll want along the road.

 The bottom line is that a modern 30 or 40-liter pack is going to weigh one to one-and-a-half kilos (3 pounds) less than the 65-liter pack.
-That’s a lot of extra Camino backpack weight to carry over an 800 kilometer walk.
+That’s a lot of extra Camino backpack weight to carry over an 800-kilometer walk.

 The fit of your backpack is critical